-The Preconception Partnership was established in 2018 to articulate a vision and take forward an action plan to improve preconception care in England, translating the evidence presented in a Lancet Series on this topic and normalising the notion of preparing for a healthy pregnancy.
+The UK Preconception Partnership was established in 2018 to articulate a vision and take forward an action plan to improve preconception health and care, translating the evidence presented in a Lancet Series on this topic and normalising the notion of preparing for pregnancy and parenthood.

 The Partnership was originally chaired by Professor Judith Stephenson (University College London) and Professor Mary Barker (University of Southampton).
 Since 2022, it has been chaired by Professor Judith Stephenson (UCL) and Professor Keith Godfrey (University of Southampton).

 Click here to download our terms of reference